RayCodeAway/MunchBit/README.md

 Fiat integration into dApp - Payment process via Fiat only Trial dApp in controlled zone (UK Midlands)
 Token wallet integration into dApp - able to create and view wallet within dApp
+* A private IDO will commence in May 2021 which will offer 5,000,000 to internal team & local community.
+Total raised during this phase is $500,000

 ### Milestone 3 — substrate Integration Dev dApp
 * **Duration:** 3months